ChickenProp/chickenprop.github.com/drafts/review-order-without-law.md

 So professors' norms seem to permit illegal repeated copying of articles and minor parts of books.
 That lets them avoid knowing fair-use doctrine in detail.
 And since the law would require them to write (and respond to) many requests for consent, it lets them avoid that too.

-Ellickson notes that Congress is unlikely to make welfare-maximizing copyright law.
-(Publishers are better lobbyists than professors and congress.
-And professors sense this fact.)
+Professors sense that Congress is unlikely to make welfare-maximizing copyright law.
+(Publishers can hire better lobbyists than they can.)
 This lets them frame their norms as principled subversion.
 I'm not sure if it's particularly relevant though - if copyright law was welfare-maximizing overall, but not for the professors, I think the hypothesis would still predict them to develop their own norms.
 But thinking back to the stuff on symbolism, maybe "being able to frame your actions as principled subversion" is a component of welfare.

 Why will they copy articles, but not large portions of books?
 Authors of articles don't get paid much for them, and don't charge to mail reprints to colleagues or allow excerpts to be included in compilations.
 "It appears that most academic authors are so eager for readers to know and cite their work that they usually regard a royalty of zero or even less as perfectly acceptable.
 For them small-scale copying is not a misappropriation but a service."
 But book authors do receive royalties, and large-scale copying would diminish those significantly.
 So according to the hypothesis, this restraint comes from wanting to protect author-professors' royalty incomes, not from caring about publishers' and booksellers' revenues.
 (Though they might start to care about those, if they thought there might be a shortage of publishers and booksellers.
 They also might care more about university-affiliated publishers and booksellers.)